JayBiernat/JAudioPlayer/README.txt

 The release of this program is distributed with pre-compiled binaries.
 Information on compiling from the source can be found in the file 'COMPILING.txt'

+TODO: Add information about ability to compile on windows and Linux